dewynl/msc-ai-capstone-project/docs/dissertation.md

 This research contributes to the field of artificial intelligence through the development of domain-specific neural network adaptations and a novel pedagogical quality evaluation framework.
 By incorporating curriculum learning mechanisms through prerequisite-aware training data sequencing and developing a three-component pedagogical evaluation function, the work extends current transformer architectures beyond general-purpose language generation to specialised educational content creation.

-A fundamental challenge in educational AI lies in encoding pedagogical knowledge—such as prerequisite dependencies, difficulty progression, and topic diversity—into neural systems.
-Traditional gradient-based training requires continuous, differentiable loss functions, yet curriculum design principles often involve discrete operations (topological sorting of module sequences) and symbolic reasoning (prerequisite graph traversal).
-These operations cannot be directly incorporated into backpropagation, creating a gap between what neural networks can optimise and what constitutes pedagogically sound curricula.
+The key technical innovation develops a prerequisite-focused evaluation framework with extensible architecture for curriculum design principles, implemented as measurable metrics without requiring differentiable backpropagation.
+Curriculum design principles often involve discrete operations (topological sorting of module sequences) and symbolic reasoning (prerequisite graph traversal) that cannot be directly incorporated into gradient-based optimisation.
+The framework prioritises prerequisite coherence—the most critical pedagogical constraint—while supporting future enhancements for difficulty progression and topic diversity analysis.

-The key technical innovation formalises curriculum design principles as measurable evaluation metrics without requiring differentiable backpropagation.
-This addresses the challenge of incorporating pedagogical domain knowledge into neural systems where discrete operations (topological sorting, prerequisite graph traversal) prevent gradient-based optimisation.
 This approach could inform future AI applications where domain constraints cannot be expressed as differentiable losses.

 ### 1.4.2 Practical Application